jrafa1607/Evaluation-of-Perceptual-Hash-Algorithms/README.md

-# Avaliação de Algoritmos para Hash Perceptivo
+# Perceptual Hash Algorithms Evaluation
-> Nesse repositório, estão armazenadas os arquivos utilizados para o desenvolvimento da pesquisa de avaliação de Algoritmos para Hash Perceptivo.
-Foram selecionados 6 tipos de Algoritmos de Hash Perceptivos: AverageHash, Crop-ResistanceHash, DifferenceHash, HSV-ColorHash, PerceptualHash e WaveletHash

-## Experimento de Visão Computacional
+> In this repository have the files used for the development of Perceptual Hash Algorithms Evaluation Research.
+6 types of Perceptual Hash Algorithms were selected in this Research: AverageHash, Crop-ResistanceHash, DifferenceHash, HSV-ColorHash, PerceptualHash and WaveletHash

+## Computational Vision Experiment about Perceptual Hash
-### 💻 Base de Imagens para os Experimentos
+### 💻 Image Databases Description

-Para o desenvolvimento do experimento, foram selecionadas 5 bases de Imagens.
-Todas as bases possuem uma imagem Original e outras variações da imagem Original.
-O Objetivo do experimento é identificar que ambas as imagens, Original e Variações, possuem uma relação determinada pelo Hash Perceptivo.
-Todas as bases de imagens estão disponíveis [nesse repositório:](https://github.com/jrafa1607/Evaluation-of-Perceptual-Hash-Algorithms/tree/main/ImageDatabase)
+> For the development of the experiment, 5 image databases were selected.
+All bases have an Original image and the variations of the Original image.
+The objective of the experiment is to identify that both images, Original and Variations, if they have a relationship determined by the Perceptual Hash.
+All image databases are available [in this repository:](https://github.com/jrafa1607/Evaluation-of-Perceptual-Hash-Algorithms/tree/main/ImageDatabase)

 ####  LennaDatabase e WashingtonDatabase
 As Bases LennaDatabase e WashingtonDatabase foram selecionadas da publicação: <b> Images from Digital Image Processing, 3rd ed, by Gonzalez and Woods.</b> Disponível no Link: https://imageprocessingplace.com/root_files_V3/image_databases.htm